noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 2. **Review the Results**:
    - The workflow should detect the hardcoded secrets in your `server.js` file
    - Check the logs to see the detailed scan report

+## Verifying Your Setup

+Let's verify that ALL our security measures are working correctly:
+- Pre-commit hook (should prevent commits containing secrets)
+- Secret scanner workflow (Should detect any pushed secrets)
+- Pull request to main branch (will not do in the tutorial, but you can try to open a PR with commited secrets and see that the it fails)

 ## What's Next?